esarthou/set-up-my-mac/README.md

 # set-up-my-mac
-App installer script to automate initial setup of Mac environments for dev work
+App installer script to automate my initial setup of Mac environments for dev work.